 What Your Free SEO Audit Results Actually Mean

 A low score does not mean the site is hopeless.
 It means there are patterns worth prioritizing.
-Here is how to interpret failures, warnings, and quick wins without getting lost in tool noise.
+Here is how to read failures, warnings, and quick wins.

 A free SEO audit is most useful when it helps you prioritize action.
 Tools can surface title issues, heading problems, missing metadata, and thin internal linking in seconds.
+You can run one on your own site with my free audit tool.
 However, the value does not come from the score alone.
 It comes from understanding which issues are suppressing search visibility and lead flow right now.

 Think of the report as a sorting mechanism.
 Failures usually point to structural issues.
 Warnings often point to missed optimization.
 Passes simply tell you where the basics are already in place.